9 Ways To Use Lomi Dirt… Or Not? (I’m Skeptical)

 Can You Really Use Lomi Dirt From The Lomi Electric Composter?

-A more detailed review of the machine is worthwhile (and coming in due time).
-But for now, let’s focus on how one might use the output of a Lomi electric composter – because if you don’t use the output, it’s hardly worth the investment to buy it.
+Before needing any detailed review of the machine itself, let’s focus on how one might use the output of a Lomi electric composter – because if you don’t use the output, it’s hardly worth the investment to buy it.

 The official Lomi website offers eight ways to use Lomi dirt.
 Some of them are fine, though I don’t think they’re often the highest and best uses for our food scraps.
 A couple of the options, however, are downright silly.